Sinaptik-AI/pandas-ai/docs/building_docs.md

 2. copy `mkdocs.yml`, `.readthedocs.yaml` and the `docs/` folder into your project root.
 3. `docs/API` contains the API documentation created using `docstring`.
 For any new module, add the links here
 4. Project is using standard Google Docstring Style.
-5. Rebuild the documenation locally to see that it works.
+5. Rebuild the documentation locally to see that it works.
 6. Documentation are hosted on [Read the Docs tutorial](https://docs.readthedocs.io/en/stable/tutorial/)

 > Define the release version in `mkdocs.yml` file.